EyeSeeTea/dashboard-reports/README.md

   # all the other plugins
 ```

-Plugins have different functionality depending on the DHIS2 version, so we first get the version and then load all the scripts from the specific folder.
+Plugins have different functionality depending on the DHIS2 version, so we first get the version and load the scripts from the corresponding folder.

-### Adding a new version
+#### Adding a new Legacy Plugin version

 If you want to add a new version the first thing to do is download the .war file from the [releases page](https://releases.dhis2.org/).
 Pick the version you want.